| Chris Brouwer |

 I'm at my best when I'm creating things, moments and meaning.

-I make decisions quickly and I'd rather tell you what I'm doing than ask if it's okay.
-Not because I don't care what you think — because the work moves better that way, and so do I.
+I move quickly.
+I would rather tell you what I am doing than ask if it is okay.
+Not because I do not care what you think.
+Because the work moves better that way, and so do I.

 I trust instinct before analysis.
-I commit fully or I don't commit.
-I close loops I'm done with rather than dragging them.
-I rest after impact, on purpose.
+I commit fully or I do not commit.
+I close loops I am done with rather than drag them.
+I rest on purpose.

-If you're looking for someone to play the game, I'm not it.
-If you need someone to name what's actually going on, set the direction and move — that's the seat I'm built for.
+If you need someone to play the game, I am not it.
+If you need someone to name what is actually going on, set the direction, and move – that is the seat I am built for.

 Chris Brouwer